dart-lab/manual/docs/community-outreach.md

 One way to strengthen your research is by working with a _community advisor —_ someone who belongs to the group of people that your research focuses on.
 Working with community advisors can:

+* Help shape your study in a way that maximises the relevance of your findings
+* Help you interpret your results meaningfully, using the context of your community advisor’s lived experiences
+* Improve the translational value of your research

 ## Open access: Getting your papers made available to everyone

 _By Sue FW_